CarolHuffm/CMPACarol/content/tools-and-materials - Copy/tools-and-materials/assets.md

----
-title: "Stained Glass Making"
-description: "CMPA knowledge base for the semester-long stained glass project"
-tags: ["stained-glass", "CMPA", "portfolio"]
-draft: false
----

-## Stained Glass Making: A Visual Guide
+# Stained Glass Making: A Visual Guide

 Stained glass making is a meticulous craft that combines artistry and technical skill.
 This guide provides a visual overview of the process, from design to completion.